muyangren907/flask_tg/readthedocs/quick-references/objects-reference.rst

 InlineResult
 ============

-The `InlineResult <wuyusile.tl.custom.inlineresult.InlineResult>` object is returned inside a list by the `client.inline_query()
+The `InlineResult <flask.tl.custom.inlineresult.InlineResult>` object is returned inside a list by the `client.inline_query()
-<wuyusile.client.bots.BotMethods.inline_query>` method to make an inline
+<flask.client.bots.BotMethods.inline_query>` method to make an inline
 query to a bot that supports being used in inline mode, such as `@like <https://t.me/like>`_.

-Note that the list returned is in fact a *subclass* of a list called `InlineResults <wuyusile.tl.custom.inlineresults.InlineResults>`, which, in addition of being a list (iterator, indexed access, etc.), has extra attributes and methods.
+Note that the list returned is in fact a *subclass* of a list called `InlineResults <flask.tl.custom.inlineresults.InlineResults>`, which, in addition of being a list (iterator, indexed access, etc.), has extra attributes and methods.

 These are the constants for the types, properties and methods you can find the individual results:

-.. currentmodule:: wuyusile.tl.custom.inlineresult.InlineResult
+.. currentmodule:: flask.tl.custom.inlineresult.InlineResult

 .. autosummary::
     :nosignatures: